Exchange your out-of-state driver license

 How do I exchange my out-of-state driver license for a NYS driver license?

 You must bring these items to a DMV office

-- your current driver license, or a recent driving record from that state if your driver license is lost or stolen
+- your current driver license, or a recent driving record from the state where you had the license, if is lost or stolen

 - a completed Application for Permit, Driver License or Non-Driver ID (MV-44)

-- at least 6 points of proof of identification and proof of date of birth.
-Your photo driver license issued by another US state, jurisdiction or possession or a Canadian province or territory has a value of 2 points.
+- at least 6 points of proof of identification and proof of date of birth - your photo driver license issued by another US state, jurisdiction, or a Canadian province or territory has a value of 2 points

 - your Social Security Card or proof that you are not eligible for a Social Security Card 5

 - pass a vision test at the DMV or bring a valid Eye Test Report (MV-619) completed by an eye care professional

 - surrender your out-of-state driver license, unless it is lost or stolen

 - pay the driver license fees 6

 Can I exchange my driver license online, by mail or by phone?